quarkusio/quarkus-quickstarts/maven-multi-module-quickstart/README.md

 This is a minimal example showing how to set up a multi-module Maven project with [Quarkus](https://quarkus.io).

 ## Modules
+We have defined the following modules, with the corresponding folder structure:
 - **maven-multi-module-quickstart** (root)
 - **domain** (contains the domain objects of the application)
 - **services** (contains the services of the application)
 - **webapp** (contains the Quarkus web application)

 ### Root
 Contains the basic information of the application and no actual code, so the packaging is set to `pom`.
-We set the version to a properyy such that the submodules can use this version to make sure each module is using the right version.
+We set the version to a property such that the submodules can use this version to make sure each module is using the right version.
 ```xml
 <project>
     <groupId>org.acme</groupId>